spiffe/spiffe.io/content/spire/_index.md

 * Secure authentication amongst services
 * Secure introduction to secret stores such as [Vault](https://hashicorp.com/products/vault) and [Apache Knox](http://knox.apache.org/)
-* Identity provision for service meshes such as [Istio](https://istio.io)
+* Identity provisioning as the foundation of identify for sidecar proxies in a service mesh, such as [Envoy](https://blog.envoyproxy.io/securing-the-service-mesh-with-spire-0-3-abb45cd79810)
-* Secure bootstrap deployment for distributed systems
+* Provisioning and rotation of the PKI used to authenticate the components of distributed systems